Buy the Award-Winning Book Here (over 800 copies sold, as of January 2025)!!!!!!!!

 - 2022- Center for Institutional Courage; Initial Validation of the Religious Betrayal Multidimensional Inventory: Dissociation & Sexual Abuse in the Catholic Church ($1,500)

-Student PI: Logan Zelenak; Faculty Advisor/Collaborator: Dr. Jennifer M. Gómez
+Student PI: Logan Zelenak; Faculty Advisor/Collaborator/PI: Dr. Jennifer M. Gómez

 Graduate Programs with a Trauma Research Focus